sparkfun/SparkFun_9DOF_Block_for_Edison_CPP_Library/README.md

-SparkFun ADC Block for Edison C++ Library
+SparkFun 9DOF Block for Edison C++ Library
 ========================================

-SparkFun’s ADC Block for the Intel Edison allows you to add four channels of I2C controlled ADC input to your Edison stack.
-These four channels can be used as single-ended inputs, or in pairs as differential inputs.
-A ground reference is provided for each channel.
+SparkFun’s 9DOF Block for the Intel Edison allows you to add an IMU to your Edison Stack that has three axes of sensing accelerometer, gyroscope, and magnetometer data.

-The maximum resolution of the converters is 12 bits, or 11 bits bipolar in differential mode.
-Step sizes range from 125uV per count to 3mV per count.

 Repository Contents
 -------------------

-* **SparkFunADS1015.h** - Header file containing class, function, and
+* **SFE_LSM9DS0.h** - Header file containing class, function, and
-constant definitions used by the ads1015 C++ library.
+constant definitions used by the LSM9DS0 C++ library.
-* **SparkFunADS1015.cpp** - Class implementation for ads1015 class.
+* **SFE_LSM9DS0.cpp** - Class implementation for LSM9DS0 class.
-* **SparkFun_ADC_Edison_Block_Example.cpp** - example code which will show you
+* **SparkFun_9DOF_Edison_Block_Example.cpp** - example code which will show you
 how to access all of the functions in the library.

 Documentation